iamalexchip/zimcell/README.md

 when its in valid

 3. **unknown sys**
-when an unknown payment system is entered
+when an unknown payment system / mobile network is entered

 4. **num error**
 when the value for the phone number is: